Alphix/gssproxy/docs/KRB5_TRACE.md

-# Setting KRB5_TRACE for gssproxy
+# Kerberos Debugging

-This document explain how to obtain KRB5 tracing output.
+This document explain how to obtain KRB5 tracing output with `gssproxy`.

 It is possible to get KRB5 tracing information together with gssproxy debugging information on Standard Error[^1] by simply running the